Orange-OpenSource/ods-android/docs/components/TextFields.md

 The library provides several `OdsTextFieldTrailing` that you can use as trailing element for text field:

-- `OdsIconTrailing`: Displays an icon as trailing element
+- `OdsTextFieldTrailingIcon`: Displays an icon as trailing element
-- `OdsTextTrailing`: Displays a text as trailing element
+- `OdsTextFieldTrailingText`: Displays a text as trailing element

 **Note:** You will find more information about the character counter in [Extras](#extras)